Mel Queen (pitcher/outfielder): Personal life

-Queen's brother-in-law was Jim Lonborg, whose sister Celia Queen married and had a son, Steven Queen.
+Queen's brother-in-law was Jim Lonborg, whose sister Celia Queen married and with whom he had a son, Steven Queen.
 Lonborg had also been Queen's high school teammate.
 Lonborg pitched from 1965 to 1979 for the Boston Red Sox, Milwaukee Brewers and Philadelphia Phillies.

 Mel Queen was a longtime resident of Morro Bay, California, where he died at age 69 on May 11, 2011, as a result of complications from cancer.